graphql/graphql-spec/spec/Section 3 -- Type System.md

 GraphQL has different constant literals to represent integer and floating-point input values, and coercion rules may apply differently depending on which type of input value is encountered.
-GraphQL may be parameterized by operation variables, the values of which are often serialized when sent over a transport like HTTP.
+GraphQL may be parameterized by variables, the values of which are often serialized when sent over a transport like HTTP.
 Since some common serializations (ex.
 JSON) do not discriminate between integer and floating-point values, they are interpreted as an integer input value if they have an empty fractional part (ex. `1.0`) and otherwise as floating-point